MinLL/MinAI/README.md

 - **Narrator focus**: Quickly update just the narrator's diary when needed
 - **Immersive**: The crouching mechanic provides an immersive way to "focus" on the narrator

-## Installation

-See the INSTALLATION.md file for detailed installation instructions.

 ## Usage